-Clients and caregivers, volunteers and staff, business partners and supporters are collectively the reason why, 100 years after its founding, Vision Loss Resources continues to be a valuable, innovative, and well-respected organization.
-Our history is defined by the people who have championed our mission to be a community of services, skills, and support for people with vision loss, stretching all the way back to our founding in 1914.
+Clients and caregivers, volunteers and staff, business partners and supporters are collectively the reason why, 100 years after its founding, Vision Loss Resources continues to thrive.
+Our history is defined by the people who have championed the need for a community of services, skills, and support for people with vision loss, stretching all the way back to our founding in 1914.

 The Minneapolis Society for the Blind is founded in 1914, partly inspired by Helen Keller’s speech at the Woman’s Club of Minneapolis.
 In Saint Paul, Mutual Aid Blind Association grows with support from the Council of Jewish Women.